iconix/fb-chat-rnn/README.rst

 fb-chat-rnn
 =======================

-Message parsing is based on `facebook-chat-word-cloud <https://github.com/mjmeli/facebook-chat-word-cloud/>`_:
+**This repository is under active development - actual conversation generation coming soon!**

-"A Python tool for generating a word cloud for a Facebook chat conversation."
+Message parsing is based on `facebook-chat-word-cloud <https://github.com/mjmeli/facebook-chat-word-cloud/>`_, a Python tool for generating a word cloud for a Facebook chat conversation.

 Get Facebook messages archive
 -----------------------------